 I was born and raised in Japan, where I got my BA and MA.
-I lived in Canad from 2005 to 2013, where I got my PhD and did post-doc thereafter.
-Then, I moved back to Japan to be a visiting assistant professor at Intelligent Robotics Laboratory of Graduate School of Engineering Science, Osaka University.
-As of 2014, I am a Japan Society for the Promotion of Science (JSPS) postdoctoral fellow at Kyoto University, and guest associate professor at Osaka University.
-I also teach at Kwansei Gakuin University as sessional instructor.
+I lived in Canada from 2005 to 2013, where I got my PhD and did post-doc thereafter.
+Then, I moved back to Japan to be visiting assistant professor at Intelligent Robotics Laboratory of Graduate School of Engineering Science, Osaka University.
+As of March, 2017, I am Designated Associate Professor at Nagoya University.
+In the past, I taught and/or researched at many institutions, including the University of Calgary, the University of British Columbia, Osaka University, and Kyoto University.

-My general philosophical interests range over Philosophy of Language, Mind, Ethics, Meta-Ethics, and Phenomenology (my MA thesis is on Husserl).
+My other philosophical interests range over Philosophy of Language, Mind, Ethics, Meta-Ethics, Action Theory, and Phenomenology (my MA thesis is on Husserl).

 The new are I'm recently working in is academic writing in higher education.
 I belong in the Academic Writing Center of Nagoya University.
 I'd be happy to help students with writing papers and essays in English and Japanese.